 We will be going on an adventure together to grow up, clean up, wake up and show up so that we can become effective players on the cutting edge of culture.
 It's an adventure that connects you to your essential gifts so that together we can imagine, design and realise something that's more than the sum of its parts.

 The course includes a 90 minute Zoom call each week with a live lesson and Q&A from that week's instructor.
 The live zoom calls will take place on Thursdays at 8pm GMT / 3pm EST / 12:00pm PST.
-Please note that in Autumn 2021 two sessions are on a Wednesday at the sam time - Presence & Wisdom.
-Occasionally a module will be taught by a special guest - please see the schedule below to see who's teaching which module in the upcoming cohort.
+Please note that in Spring 2022 John Vervaeke's session is on a Wednesday.
+Please see the schedule below to see who's teaching which module and click on the plus sign for more details.

 All lessons will be recorded and available to you in case you miss one or want to rewatch it.
 Between the live calls you will have a Zoom call with your 'pod' of three to discuss the recorded interviews with the instructors ahead of the live call, to deepen your inquiry into that week's topic and to practice emergent sensemaking together (these will be arranged between you to find a convenient weekly time).